BitSyko/LayersThemePlugin_Example/README.md

 * Whats new in Version 3.0?
   * Remove shared userId since it wasn´t necessary
-  * Overlays are recogniced auomatically --> no need to declare them anymore
+  * Overlays are recognized auomatically --> no need to declare them anymore
   * Ability to add different styles/colors/versions to single Overlays

 * Whats new in Version 1.1?